mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Inheritance.rst

     print(a.getBalance())

-At this point a LOC account operates exactly the same as a regular Account.
+At this point a LOC account operates exactly the same as a regular account.

 Now we modify the constructor.

-.. activecode:: c2e
+.. activecode:: c2b

     class Account:
         def __init__(self):